-Some of the exams administered by this office include the American College Test (ACT), Scholastic Aptitude Test (SAT and SAT II), TSI Assessment, the Texas Higher Education Assessment (THEA), Texas Exam for Educator Standards (TExES); the General Educational Development (GED), the Law School Admission Test (LSAT), and the College Level Examination Program (CLEP).
+Some of the exams administered by this office include the American College Test (ACT), Scholastic Aptitude Test (SAT), TSI Assessment, the Texas Higher Education Assessment (THEA), Texas Exam for Educator Standards (TExES); the General Educational Development (GED), the Law School Admission Test (LSAT), and the College Level Examination Program (CLEP).

-Additional information about any of these exams can be provided by calling the Student Assessment Office at 903-886-5122.
+Additional information about any of these exams can be provided by calling the Testing Center at 903-886-5122.

 The First-Year TRAC

 The First-Year TRAC is a program designed to help first-time freshmen students transition to college life.
+TRAC is an acronym that stands for Transforming Relationships and Academic Connections.
 Since there is more to a rewarding college experience than excelling academically, the First-Year TRAC helps ensure students are engaging with their experience in all that ways that studies show will ensure success.